 - Attend three mandatory team meetings:

-- Wrap-up session – see below for meeting dates)
+- Wrap-Up meeting (see below for meeting dates)

 - Complete 12 one-on-one mentoring sessions with their mentoring partner; and